rust-shell-script/rust_cmd_lib/README.md

 ```

 It is using rust [log crate](https://crates.io/crates/log), and you can use your actual favorite
-logging implementation.
-Notice that if you don't provide any logger, the stderr output will be discarded.
+logging implementation. **Notice that if you don't provide any logger, the stderr from process will be discarded**.

 #### Builtin commands
 ##### cd